 The AHEI diet is based on studies that have identified foods that are associated with a lower risk of developing chronic diseases.2

 Mediterranean diet (AMED)

 The Mediterranean diet is a diet made up of the main foods of countries surrounding the Mediterranean Sea.
 This diet is typically associated with lots of fruits and vegetables, as well as whole grains, beans, nuts, seeds, and olive oil.
-Moderate amounts of fish and poultry are included in this diet, in addition to diary products.
+Moderate amounts of fish and poultry are included in this diet, in addition to dairy products.